lauren-esser/Better-Stock-Market-Prediction/README.md

 **News Headline Data:** https://www.kaggle.com/rmisra/news-category-dataset

-The news dataset contains around 200k news headlines from 2012 to 2018 obtained from the Huffington Post.To obtain data click [here](https://www.kaggle.com/rmisra/news-category-dataset) then click the download button in the top right.
+The news dataset contains around 200k news headlines from 2012 to 2018 obtained from the Huffington Post.
+To obtain data click [here](https://www.kaggle.com/rmisra/news-category-dataset) then click the download button on the top right of page.
 Once again you will want to upload the file into your Google drive in order to follow along with the notebook.

 ## Methods